Mixd/wp-deploy/readme.md

 #### Slack Integration

-wp-deploy makes use of [capistrano-slackify](https://github.com/onthebeach/capistrano-slackify) to trigger deployment notifactions to Slack.
+wp-deploy makes use of [capistrano-slackify](https://github.com/onthebeach/capistrano-slackify) to trigger deployment notifications to Slack.
 This is optional, but can be pretty handy if you're a Slack user.
 You just need to add your Slack incoming webhook token and subdomain in the `config/slack.rb` and you're good to go.

 ### Usage